 Published:

-Among the jumbled mass of wires inside your air conditioner’s outdoor unit lives one of the most important components of your entire HVAC system: your air conditioner capacitor.
+Among the jumbled mass of wires inside your outdoor air conditioning unit lives one of the most important components of your entire HVAC system: your air conditioner capacitor.

-But first, a quick warning: AC capacitors are dangerous, high-voltage devices.
+But first, a quick warning: air conditioning capacitors are dangerous, high-voltage devices.
 Touching or mishandling one could lead to serious injury or death.
 So, don’t handle them.
 Always consult an experienced and licensed HVAC technician if you’re experiencing problems with your air conditioner.

 A Trane air conditioner against a brick wall.

-An AC capacitor provides the initial jolt of electricity your air conditioner’s motors need to run successfully.
+A capacitor for an AC unit provides the initial jolt of electricity your air conditioner’s compressor motor and fan motor need to run successfully.
 It stores electricity and sends it to your system’s motors in powerful bursts that get your unit revved up as it starts the cooling cycle.
-Once your AC is up and running, the capacitor reduces its energy output, but still supplies a steady current of power until the cycle finishes.
+Once your AC is up and running, the capacitor reduces its energy output but still supplies a steady current of power until the cooling cycle finishes.

 Why is a capacitor necessary?